Redk96/Crowd-Launcher/README.md

 - english auctions
 - dutch auctions
 - fixed rate swaps....

-^^ gives projects the freedom to select how they want to public raise.
+^^ giving projects the freedom to select how they want to public raise.
 (Private allocations will remain private or OTC)

 As a consequence of removing barriers to launching a DAO there will be scams occuring.
 This is mainly due to the lack of gatekeepers and proffesional vetting.